Q: How has PSV Union contributed to your development?

 (Note: Since this article was written, Annie has gone on to become one of the premier players not only in Northern California but in the entire United States.
-In February 2012, she was invited to the US U15 Girls National Team training camp with 21 other players from around the country.
-Morevoer, Annie was recently selected to play for 20 x NCAA Champions North Carolina Women's Soccer in 2014 with head coach Anson Dorrance.
-Annie now has 4,600+ juggles we hasten to add!)
+In Feb.
+2012, Annie was invited to the USA U15 Girls National Team training camp with 21 other players from around the USA.
+Annie attened the USA U18 National team camp in Florida in October & December 2013 & will play for the USA U18 Womens National team in Spain in February 2014.
+Annie will play for 21 x NCAA Champions North Carolina Women's Soccer in 2014 under head coach Anson Dorrance.
+In 2013 Annie was named High School Player of the Year All-West Catholic Athletic girls soccer team by the leagues coaches.
+Annie was also named High School soccer Junior of the Year & was top points getter in CCS/Bay Area Total points (combination of goals and assists: 24 goals & 14 assists) Annie also now has 4,600+ juggles!

 Here is a story about a player who loves soccer; and who is using that love to bring her “skills and game” to new levels of excellence.
 It is not statistically possible that all young players can become National ranked players, but almost all young players who love soccer can – over time – become excellent players and benefit physically and socially from their involvement with such a challenging and demanding sport.